LBNL-UCB-STI/beam/docs/users.rst

 The BEAM application by default sets max RAM allocation to 140g (see **maxRAM** setting in gradle.properties).
 This needs to be adjusted based on the available memory on your system.

-The max allocatable RAM value can be overriden by setting the an environment variable **MAXRAM** to the required value.
+The max allocatable RAM value can be overriden by setting the environment variable **MAXRAM** to the required value.

-On Ubuntu , the env variable can be set using the below command :
+On Ubuntu , the environment variable can be set using the below command :

 .. code-block:: bash